NickMuhigi/JobGenius/README.md

 This will push your latest changes live on Vercel.

-Thank you for being part of this journey, and happy coding! 😊
+Thank you for being part of this journey.